 The global award is open to artists who are invited to apply on an open call basis.
 The award offers selected artists a showing of their work (exhibition, installation, performance) in partnership with major cultural and art institutions in Norway and Switzerland and the in the awarded artist’s country of origin (venues TBA).

 CALL FOR ARTISTS (Launching November 2022)

 INSPIRE Art Award will be running an open call from July 2022 until October 2022 – accessible through a dedicated page on the website.
-Applicants will be selected by a jury of international experts, composed of artists, curators and patrons (TBA).
+Applicants will be selected by a jury of international experts, composed of artists, curators and patrons.

 Artists across disciplines will be invited to submit:

 - A portfolio of 10 images or videos with brief project descriptions (can include existing work and project proposal);